triton-inference-server/model_analyzer/docs/bls_quick_start.md

             `-- metrics-server-only.csv
 ```

-**Note:** Above configurations, bls_config_4, bls_config_5, and bls_config_6 are generated as the top configurations when running profiling on a single Tesla V100 GPU.
-However, running on different GPUs or multiple GPUs may result in different top configurations.
+**Note:** Above configurations, bls_config_7, bls_config_8, and bls_config_9 are generated as the top configurations when running profiling on a single Tesla V100 GPU.
+However, running on multiple GPUs or different model GPUs may result in different top configurations.